KevinOchiengg/Visual-Studio-Code-Setup/README.md

 #### _indent-rainbow_

-Makes indentation easier to read
+An indent-rainbow Makes indentation clear and easier to read

 #### _Live Server_